 Are the EU countries and the Schengen countries the same?

 There are also countries which are a part of the EU, which have opted out of the Schengen Agreement, these being the United Kingdom and the Republic of Ireland.

 How does this affect ETIAS?

-The ETIAS visa grants access to all countries included in the Schengen agreement, i.e. the ETIAS countries and the Schengen countries are the same, an ETIAS visa is effectively a Schengen visa.
+The ETIAS travel authorization grants access to all countries included in the Schengen agreement, i.e. the ETIAS countries and the Schengen countries are the same, an ETIAS permit is effectively a Schengen visa.